-If you'll be at Disneyland more than a day or two, pack two pair of comfortable walking shoes.
-When you walk that much, a fresh pair of shoes often feels better on sore or blistered feet.
+Pack two pair of comfortable walking shoes if you'll be at Disneyland longer than 2-3 days.
+A fresh pair of shoes often feels better on sore or blistered feet.
 Sometimes shoes get wet and need a day to dry out.
 I once twisted my ankle on Day 2 of a four-day Disneyland trip.
-I had planned to wear sandals for most of the trip, but had to switch to more-supportive athletic shoes.
+I planned to wear sandals for most of the trip, but had to switch to athletic shoes with more support.

-Get Away Today will likely include free lanyards if you book your Disneyland trip through them.
-You can also buy good souvenir lanyards at Disneyland, but they won't be cheap.
+Get Away Today will likely include free lanyards if you book your Disneyland hotel and tickets through them.
+You can also buy good souvenir lanyards at Disneyland.
 A third option is this inexpensive lanyard at Amazon.com, which has strong customer ratings for theme parks and cruises.

 Disneyland allows you to carry day packs onto every ride.
-Carry at least one small pack for your family, if not one per person.
-Use it to to carry lunch or snacks, water bottles, sunscreen, first aid basics and whatever else you need to get through the day.
-A drawstring or other small backpack, not completely full, is about the right size.
+Bring at least one small pack for your family to carry snacks, water bottles, portable phone chargers, sunscreen, first aid basics and whatever else you need to get through the day.

-Be aware that all bags will be searched before you enter the park.
-Food is OK.
+All bags will be searched before you enter Disneyland.
+Food and drinks are OK.
 Weapons are not.

 Don't overpack.
 Some rides (like roller coasters) have little space for your personal items.
 It will be a long day, so don't haul anything you don't really need.

-Sandwich size Ziploc bags can serve a variety of purposes at Disneyland.
-They can keep your phone or other electronics dry on Splash Mountain.
+Sandwich size Ziploc bags serve a variety of purposes at Disneyland.
+They can keep your phone dry on Splash Mountain.
 They can hold sandwiches or snacks.
 They can hold your first aid kit, or organize other small items in your day pack.

 First Aid Kit

 These are items you hope you won't need, but they can save the day when you do.
 I don't have an official “kit.”
-I just keep these tucked into a Ziploc bag or pocket of the day pack.
+I just keep a few items in a Ziploc bag or pocket of the day pack.
 Here are a few items you might consider.